No. 25 Florida State beats cold-shooting Georgia Tech 59-49

 TALLAHASSEE, Fla.
-(AP) — Mfiondu Kabengele and Terance Mann each scored 12 points, and No. 25 Florida State won its third straight game Saturday with a 59-49 victory over Georgia Tech.
-The Yellow Jackets failed to score in the last 4:14.
+(AP) — Georgia Tech coach Josh Pastner wanted to “muck it up” against Florida State.
+The Seminoles waded through the mud, all right, but came out looking fine.

+Florida State defeated Georgia Tech 59-49 for its third straight victory Saturday, with Mfiondu Kabengele and Terance Mann scoring 12 points each.

+Kabengele has scored in double figures in 14 of the team’s 21 games, all as a reserve.
+Trent Forrest had nine points, six rebounds and three steals for the Seminoles (16-5, 4-4 Atlantic Coast Conference).

+After opening ACC play at 1-4, including a two-point loss on a buzzer-beater at home against No. 1 Duke on Jan.
+12, the Seminoles have bounced back to win their last three.

+“We got to find a way to smooth it out where we’re consistent with how we go out and perform every night out,” Florida State coach Leonard Hamilton said.
+“That’s kind of been a moving target for us.
+I’m just glad that we’re back to 4-4.
+We have to keep hopefully moving in the right direction.”

+The Seminoles are moving in the right direction, but it wasn’t an inspiring final five minutes of basketball.
+Both teams turned cold late: Florida State made just one of its last nine shots while Georgia Tech was 1 of 17.

 This was the lowest point total by a Florida State opponent this season and it ties the lowest output by Georgia Tech in a game this season.

-Kabengele has scored in double figures in 14 of the Seminoles’ 21 games, all as a reserve.
-Trent Forrest added nine points and six rebounds for the Seminoles (16-5, 4-4 Atlantic Coast Conference).

-Abdoulaye Gueye had 14 points on 6 of 7 shooting and grabbed seven rebounds for Georgia Tech (11-11, 3-6), which has dropped five of its last six games.

-Both teams turned cold late in the game.
-Florida State made just one of its last nine shots; Georgia Tech was 1 of 17.
+The Yellow Jackets shot 28 percent (17 of 60).

+“We’ve had struggles offensively, which has unfortunately been a recurring theme,” Pastner said.
+“Our game plan was to keep the game in the 50s to muck it up and muddy it up.
+We did that.
+We had 49 points and that just makes it hard to win a game.”

 BIG PICTURE